collaborativebioinformatics/RPG_Pikachu/README.md

 -  Bryce Kille, ChunHsuan LO - SysAdmin

 ## Goal
-- Identify rare variants that has stop-codons in CHM13 and replacing with common variant?
-Checking the fasta file directly.
+- To identify rare variants that has stop-codons in CHM13 and recorrecting some of them as common variants.
+By Checking the fasta file directly.
-- Identify stop codons that disagree with Ribo-seq analysis.
+- To identify stop codons that disagree with Ribo-seq analysis for validting the annotation.

 ## Introduction

 ## Input:

-- vcf files lifted up from hg38 to CHM13.
+- vcf files (using CHM13 as reference already).

 ## Outputs:

-- Correctly annotated variants site.
+- Correctly annotated variants sites.

 ## Methods

 I. Data Acquisition and Preprocessing:

+1. Downloading the raw CHM13 fasta file.

-1. Download the row VCF (hg38 fasta based)
+2. Downloading the raw population based VCF (CHM13 fasta based).

+3. Downloading the raw Annotation file (gff3).
+4.
 II.
 Core tasks:

 1. Identifying stop codon sites in CHM13 fasta file (Shangzhe, Muhamad, Bryce)